hugs-cloud/website/hub.md

   overlay_image: /assets/images/air_quality.jpg

 ---
-# Hub - JupyterHub login
+# HUGS Hub

-This will be linked to the JupyterHub server at the subdomain hub.hugs-cloud.com
+The HUGS Hub is currently being updated and will be back online soon.